-Students must schedule a registration date with their student advisor.
-On the registration date, students must complete the enrollment agreement, which will constitute their registration into their program/course(s).
-The registration fee and a tuition payment, either full or partial (if an installment agreement has been completed) are due on the registration date.
-Students who enroll after the registration deadline as listed on the academic calendar will be charged a non-refundable late registration fee of \$100.
-Students may request late registration into a course up until the 8th week of the term.
-Students registering late are ineligible for installment payment plans and are subject to same terms of the school's withdrawal and refund policy.
+Students must schedule a registration date with their student advisor before the registration deadline listed on the academic calendar to avoid paying a non-refundable late registration fee.
+Late registration is available until the 8th week of the quarter.
+Students who register late are ineligible for installment payment plans, and are subject to same terms of the school's withdrawal and refund policy.